Last Updated on July 31, 2019

 Classification of Tenosynovitis [Michon]

-- Stage I – Increased fluid in sheath, mainly a serous exudate
+- Stage I – Increased fluid in the sheath, mainly a serous exudate

 - Stage II – Purulent fluid, granulomatous synovium